workshopper/learnyoureact/exercises/props_from_server/problem.en.md

-Let's pass values from server to Component!
+Let's pass data from the server into a component!

-Change your code which define data in jsx to pass data from server.
-We will change code both view and server.
+We're going to remove the data from our JSX, and pass it from the server instead.
+This will require changing code on the server (`program.js`).

-# Question
+# Challenge
 ---

-Fix `TodoBox` and `TodoList` of `index.jsx` like below.
+Modify `TodoBox` and `TodoList` in `index.jsx` like below.

-You can also make new `index.jsx` file and write code in that.
+Before you start, you may want to check your current `index.jsx` into source control, or create a new `index.jsx` for this exercise.

-In this code, `TodoBox` is the highest-rank Component, so server pass the value to `{this.props.data}` int `TodoList`.
+In this code, `TodoBox` is the parent of all other components, so the server will pass data into it, which it can access as `{this.props.data}`, and then pass on down to `TodoList`.

-We should change the values to `Todo` tag in `TodoList` which is the child of `TodoBox`.
-You can use `key` in `Todo` tag to minimize the change from diff of VirtualDOM to real DOM.
-If you do not use `key`, React.js print `Warning` in console.
+In `TodoList`, we'll need to stop passing static values into our `Todo` components.
+Instead, we'll loop through all of the values we're passed and dynamically create `Todo` components for each.
+When dynamically creating components like this, React makes use of a `key` attribute to keep track of each component in the VirtualDOM.
+This allows it to update the real DOM as sensibly and infrequently as possible.
+If you do not use `key`, React will print a `Warning` in the console.

 ```